slapin-wsu/DATA115_git_practice/README.md

-## Practice repository for DATA 115 Spring 2022
+## Practice repository for DATA 115

 This goes along with the directions on **Canvas**.